 To earn a second undergraduate degree (i.e., Bachelor of Arts or Bachelor of Science), a minimum of 30 additional credit hours in residence that do not apply to the other degree earned are required.

-Only courses at the 1000-level and above meet degree requirements for a bachelor's degree.
+Only courses between the 1000- and 4000-level meet degree requirements for a bachelor's degree.

 Credit Hour Requirement for Master's Degree Candidates